De Blauwe Aanslag

 De Blauwe Aanslag was a squat and self-managed social centre in the Dutch city of The Hague.
 The oldest part of the building was built in 1886.
 The large building formerly housed tax offices and was occupied in 1980.
 When the local council took over the ownership of the building, it was agreed to renovate it in three stages, with the squatters living there.
 However the plans changed and since 1995 the council decided to widen the roads next to the building; for this reason the squat needed to be demolished.
 After many efforts to block the demolition with lawsuits, the squatters were evicted by military police on 3 October 2003.

 Occupation

 With the Dutch squatters movement regularly in the news for events such as the Vondelstraat eviction resistance and the Amsterdam coronation riots, De Blauwe Aanslag was occupied in 1980.
 The owner, the Dutch state, tried to evict the squatters by turning off the electricity but eventually sold the building to the Hague council.
 At first, the council was more conciliatory in approach and in 1986 agreed with the squatters that the building should be protected.
 However, by the mid1990s, the council had decided that the building needed to be demolished in order to widen the road at its front, the Buitenom.

 Name

-In English, the name De Blauwe Aanslag means 'The Blue Attack' and refers to the blue envelopes in which the Dutch tax administration sends its mail, since the building was formerly a tax office.
+In English, the name De Blauwe Aanslag means 'The Blue Bill' and refers to the blue envelopes in which the Dutch tax administration sends its mail, since the building was formerly a tax office.